dlt-hub/dlt/docs/website/docs/concepts/source.md

 # load the data: you'll see the new table `deal_scores` in your destination!
 pipeline.run(source)
 ```

+### Modify schema
+The schema is available via `schema` property of the source.
+You can manipulate this schema ie. add tables, change column definitions etc. before the data is loaded.
+Source provides two other convenience properties:
+1. `max_table_nesting` to set the maximum nesting level of child tables
+2. `root_key` to propagate the `_dlt_id` of from a root table to all child tables.

 ## Load sources
 You can pass individual sources or list of sources to the `dlt.pipeline` object.
 By default all the sources will be loaded to a single dataset.